stamat/poops/README.md

 ----

-Intuitive with a minimal learning curve and minimal docs, utilising the most efficient transpilers and compilers available (like [dart-sass](https://sass-lang.com/dart-sass) and [esbuild](https://esbuild.github.io/)) Poop aims to be the simplest bundler option there is.
+Intuitive with a minimal learning curve and minimal docs, utilising the most efficient transpilers and compilers available (like [dart-sass](https://sass-lang.com/dart-sass) and [esbuild](https://esbuild.github.io/)) Poops aims to be the simplest bundler option there is.
 If it's not, please do contribute so we can make it so! 🙏 All ideas and contributions are welcome.

 It uses a simple config file where you define your input and output paths and it poops out your bundled files.
 Simple as that.